matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Light-weight, event-driven, serverless, microservices.

-**3. You can view the output from your console.log and console.error messages in which of the following services?**
+**3. You can view the output from your `console.log` and `console.error` messages in which of the following services?**

-- Cloud Logging
+- Cloud Logging.

 **4. Identify the events that trigger Cloud Functions in the following architecture.**

 - Media assets uploaded to a Cloud Storage bucket.
 - A message received in Cloud Pub/Sub.

-**5. Identify two key aspects of this application's architecture**
+**5. Identify two key aspects of this application's architecture.**

 - When media content uploaded to a Cloud Storage bucket, the system generates a Cloud Pub/Sub notification message and sends it to the configured Cloud Pub/Sub topic.
 This message triggers Cloud Functions.
 - Cloud Storage can generate notification messages based on events in a Cloud Storage bucket.
 - Cloud Functions save classification information in BigQuery.
 - Cloud Functions invoke the Vision API and Cloud Video Intelligence API to classify the uploaded media based on logos, labels, text, and safe search results.

 **6. Which one of the following statements is accurate?**

 - You can deploy Cloud Functions directly from a Google Cloud Source Repository.

-### Summary
+### Summary.

 - Cloud Functions are ideal for lightweight microservices and event-driven processing.
 - Cloud Functions can serve as WebHooks when invoked by using the direct HTTP request response method.